Joanne Leech - Marley Blu Counselling Registered MBACP

 I am committed to helping you achieve what you want to gain from counselling and recognise that everyone is a unique individual, therefore, base the approach of the therapy to suit your needs and what fits best for you.
 Sometimes finding words to explain how we may be feeling can be difficult, therefore in therapy I am open to your suggestions of what works best for you.
 This can include being creative with things like play therapy, writing, art, music, drawing, etc.

-I am friendly, approachable, welcoming and endeavour to always work within my capabilities as a therapist and to the best of my abilities.
+I am wise, friendly, approachable, welcoming and endeavour to always work within my capabilities as a therapist and to the best of my abilities.

 Your experiences are unique to you.
 So what are you waiting for, let your journey towards self-discovery and personal growth begin!